ACKNOWLEDGEMENT TO COUNTRY

 Who: First Nations Peoples, Indigenous and Non-Indigenous Businesses, Government Agencies & Others

-Where: Hilton Hotel Cairns QLD
+Where: Hilton Hotel on the Gold Coast

 Time: 9.00am – 5.00pm